sillito/se-lab/studies/pair-programming.markdown

 layout: default
 ---

 A _defect_ (or fault) is an imperfection in source code (or other artifact).
-It is the result of an error made by a programmer (or other stakeholder) and can result in a failure in the executing system assuming the right conditions occur at runtime.
+It is the result of an error made by a programmer (or other stakeholder) and can result in a failure in the executing system, assuming the right conditions occur at runtime.
 For example, in the following code there is a defect in the stopping condition of the loop.
-In some conditions (i.e., when the break statement is never hit) this will result in a failure (an exception from accessing an out of range element in the array).
+In some conditions (i.e., when the `break` statement is never hit) this will result in a failure (an exception from accessing an out of range element in the array).

 	for (int i=0; i <= array.length; i++) {
 	    if (array[i] == target)
 	      break;
 	}

 Two software engineering techniques that aim to reduce defects are _pair programming_ (two programmers working together on the same task at the same workstation) and _peer review_ or _code review_ (code written by one developer is reviewed by another developer).
 The main goal of this study is to see which of these techniques is more effective at reducing defects.
+In this part of the study we will be concerned only with _data collection_, saving data analysis for later.

 Here is a sample [informed consent form](pair-programming-consent.html).
 Copy and edit this sample as appropriate.
 Your final version should have the University of Calgary's logo at the top.

+## Background Reading

+Williams, Kessler, Cunningham and Jeffries. _Strengthening the case for pair programming_.
+IEEE Software, Aug 2000, 17(4), pages 19-45.

 ## Setup

 Recruit 2 programmers with experience programming in Java to participate in this experiment.
 In the following I'll call them participants X and Y and you should randomly assign which participant is X and which is Y. Each participant will take part in two 30 minute sessions.
 Sessions begin with 5 minutes of instruction (to explain the task and study setup) followed by 25 minutes working on the task.
+All sessions will be recorded using screen capture software.

 * Session 1: Participants X and Y pair programming